mansueto-institute/cloudtile/README.md

 # cloudtile

-Converting geospatial file formats to vectortile files
+Converting geospatial file formats to vectortile files by scheduling jobs on the cloud.